skhandel826/Mini-Project/README.md

 4.Rock Paper Scissors Game

 A fun and interactive Rock Paper Scissors game built using HTML, CSS, and JavaScript.
 Play against the computer and test your luck and logic in this classic game!

+🚀 Features
+🎨 Simple, clean, and responsive UI

+🎲 Random computer choice generation

+⚡ Instant result display

+🤖 Computer vs Player gameplay

+😊 Fun use of emojis for better experience

+🛠️ Technologies Used
+HTML - For structuring the webpage

+CSS - For styling and layout

+JavaScript - For game logic and interactivity